OpenScienceComputing/cloud-school-2025/blog_post.md

 Historically, data providers addressed this by:

   * Creating new, consolidated "best time series" datasets by cutting and merging segments from the individual forecast runs.
-  * Utilizing data services like **THREDDS** (Thematic Real-time Environmental Distributed Data Services, [THREDDS Data Server Documentation](https://www.ncei.noaa.gov/access/thredds-user-guide)) to create virtual Forecast Model Run Collection (FMRC) datasets, offering views like "best time series" or "constant forecast."
+  * Utilizing data services like **THREDDS** to create virtual Forecast Model Run Collection (FMRC) datasets, offering views like "best time series" or "constant forecast."

 -----